Drithyl/MrClockwork-v4/bot_commands.md

 **Arguments**: No arguments required.

-### dom5maps ###
+### maps ###

-!dom5maps
+!maps

-Prints a list of the Dominions 5 maps available on the given server.
+Prints a list of the Dominions 5 or 6 maps available on the given server.

 **Where can it be used?**: any channel

 **Arguments**:
-1. TYPE: STRING - A server's name
+1. TYPE: STRING - Either dom5 or dom6.

-### dom5mods ###
+### mods ###

-!dom5mods
+!mods

-Prints a list of the Dominions 5 mods available on the given server.
+Prints a list of the Dominions 5 or 6 mods available on the given server.

 **Where can it be used?**: any channel

 **Arguments**:
-1. TYPE: STRING - A server's name
+1. TYPE: STRING - Either dom5 or dom6.

-### dom5nations ###
+### nations ###

-!dom5nations
+!nations

-Prints a list of all the Dominions 5's nations and their nation_numbers and filenames.
+Prints a list of all the Dominions 5 or 6 nations and their nation_numbers and filenames.

 **Where can it be used?**: any channel

-**Arguments**: No arguments required.
+**Arguments**:
+1. TYPE: STRING - Either dom5 or dom6.

 ### dtimer ###